wwwhtml/syslog-ng-meraki-config/README.md

 # Syslog-ng Server Install and Configuration with Meraki URLs and Events Logs

-Note: I am pro privacy, but I am making this tutorial public so school districts can do a good use of it, to protect the students.

 Installation and configuration of syslog-ng server with meraki urls and events logs on Linux Mint.

 For this example we use: